tmc9031/RF_Tuning_Tool/README.md

 - PyVisa (for callbox control)
 - PySide (Python binding for QT)
-- Qualcomm Library QMSL_MSVC10R (for phone control) **Qualcomm library is not free, you need to get it from Qualcomm directly.
+- Qualcomm Library QMSL_MSVC10R (for phone control) :Qualcomm library is not free, you need to get it from Qualcomm directly.

 Usage
 -----

-Check phone COM port, instrument GPIB, and parameters in WCDMA_attrigutes.py Execute RF_Tuning_Tool.pyw
+- Check parameters in WCDMA_attrigutes.py
+- Execute RF_Tuning_Tool_2.pyw